jonathanmorgan/context_text/README-django_1.6.md

         - In django 1.6, the django.contrib.admin application will already be uncommented by default, so you'll have to make an admin user at this point, as well.
 You should do this now, make a note of username and password.
 You'll need it later.

-    - add 'sourcenet' to your list of INSTALLED\_APPS:
+    - add 'context_text' to your list of INSTALLED\_APPS:

             INSTALLED_APPS = (
                 'django.contrib.auth',